QubesOS/qubes-doc/managing-os/windows/windows-vm.md

 To avoid guessing the VM's state enable debugging (`qvm-prefs -s win7new debug true`) and in Windows' device manager (My computer -> Manage / Device manager / Display adapters) temporarily re-enable the standard VGA adapter and disable "Qubes video driver".
 You can disable debugging and revert to Qubes' display once the VM is updated.

-Xen PV drivers and Qubes integration
+Xen PV drivers and Qubes Windows Tools
 ------------------------------------

 Installing Xen's PV drivers in the VM will lower its resources usage when using network and/or I/O intensive applications, but *may* come at the price of system stability (although Xen's PV drivers on a Win7 VM are usually very stable).
 There are two ways of installing the drivers: